tempo-sim/Tempo/TempoCore/README.md

+# TempoCore
+TempoCore includes the `TempoTime` and `TempoScripting` modules, as well as utilities and other core features most any simulation application will need.

+## Time
+Tempo supports two time modes: `Real Time` and `Fixed Step`.
+In `Real Time` mode, time advances strictly alongside the system clock.
+We actually override Unreal's engine time to do this, as it does not provide such a guarrantee.
+In `Fixed Step` mode, time advances by a fixed amount, which you can choose, every step.
+We express this increment in terms of a whole number of simulated steps per second, as opposed to a floating point fraction of a second, because we use a fixed-point representation for time (again, overriding the engine's time) in this mode because we want it to be exactly correct (no rounding or floating point errors here).

 ## Scripting
 Tempo supports scripting via [Protobuf](https://protobuf.dev/) and [gRPC](https://grpc.io/).
 Any module can define messages and services to allow external clients to control the editor or game.